 At the Cardone Law Firm, we are committed to collaborative research, partnering with the best scholars and physicians to ensure our clients receive the best medical treatment and legal representation possible.
 A head and brain injury case requires the skill of an experienced and well-respected attorney.

-Reach out to Hannah Salter or Cliff Cardone of the Cardone Law Firm at 504-522-3333 for your free legal consultation today.
+Reach out to Cliff Cardone of the Cardone Law Firm at 504-522-3333 for your free legal consultation today.